enoklearn/engineering/exercises/data/cache-buster.md

 Use these questions to guide your curiosity during the exercise:

-- What did you learn with the Lighthouse performace score?
+- What did you learn with the Lighthouse performance score?
 - What kind of caching might exist in an application in the frontend and backend?

 ## Reflection